Bacoli

-Bacoli (/it/; Vacule; Bauli) is a comune (municipality) in the Metropolitan City of Naples in the Italian region of Campania, located about 15 km west of Naples.
+Bacoli (/it/; Vacule; Bacolese: Vàcula /ˈβ̞aːkulɐ/ or Bbacula /ˈbːaːkulɐ/ after a gemination-trigger word; Bauli) is a comune (municipality) in the Metropolitan City of Naples in the Italian region of Campania, located about 15 km west of Naples.

 Geography

 Bacoli borders the municipalities of Monte di Procida and Pozzuoli.

 Its territory, of volcanic origin, is part of the Phlegraean Fields.
 The volcano of Cape Miseno and the Miseno port date from c.
 35,000-10,500 years ago.

 History

 Bacoli was founded by the ancient Romans in the 2nd or 1st century.
 BC, who called it Bauli.
 In Roman times it was a popular resort almost as famous as the nearby Baiae.
 Many luxurious villas were built on the coast there and the headland.
 Symmachus said of Bauli in the late 4th century.
 AD:

 I left that place because there was a danger that if I became too fond of Bauli, all the other places I have left to see would not have pleased me.